mskandalis/daccord-dataset-contradictions/README.md

-# daccord-dataset
+# DACCORD dataset

-DACCORD dataset for automatic detection of contradictions between sentences in French.
+This repository contains the files for the dataset DACCORD, a dataset for automatic detection of contradictions between sentences in French.